Jean-Louis Annecy

 Jean-Louis Annecy (c.
 1758 – c.
-1807) was a French politician who was a victim of the deportation of Guadeloupeans and Haïtians in Corsica by Napoleon Bonaparte.
+1807) was a French deputy who was a victim of the deportation of Guadeloupeans and Haïtians in Corsica by Napoleon Bonaparte.

 He was elected to the Council of Ancients on 17 April 1797.

 Biography

 Jean-Louis was born into slavery around 1758 in the French colony of Saint-Domingue.
-His master, Pierre Antoine, a free man of color employed by the “company of free negroes of the Cape,” took him along as an aide-de-camp during the American Revolutionary War (Siege of Savannah).On May 3, 1783, as a reward for his “good service,” Jean-Louis was freed by his owner and superior for the sum of 300 Livre tournois, and became Jean-Louis Annecy.
+His master, Pierre Antoine, a free man of color employed by the “company of free negroes of the Cape,” took him along as an aide-de-camp during the American Revolutionary War (Siege of Savannah).On May 3, 1783, as a reward for his “good service,” Jean-Louis was freed by his owner and superior for the sum of 300 livres tournois, and became Jean-Louis Annecy.

 He attained the rank of captain in the first regiment of free troops in Cap-Haïtien Town and purchased land in the vicinity of the colonial capital.

 On April 17, 1797 (Germinal Year V), Jean-Louis Annecy was elected representative to the Council of Ancients, the upper house of the French parliament under the Directory, and the last assembly to sit in the Tuileries Palace.
 He was an assiduous member of the second Society of the Friends of the Blacks.